bradens17/bradens17.github.io/_pages/about.md

 permalink: /about/
 ---

 I am currently one of thirty students specializing in Mechatronics under the Mechanical Engineering program at UBC.
-I have 12 months of co-op work experience from as a Product Engineer at IFD Corporation.
-I am also a team member of the Open Robotics design team to design a general-use domestic robot, I am on the sub-team developing a 6-dof arm.
+I have over one year of professional experience from as a Product Engineer at IFD Technologies.
+I am also a member of the UBC Open Robotics design team building an autonomous domestic service robot, I am on the sub-team developing the 6-dof arm.

 <div class="gallery-box">
   <div class="gallery">